moomop/hugo-PaperMod/README.md

 -   **All Contributors and Supporters**

 ## Notes on moomop fork
-- privacy.md required in top level of content.
+- privacy.md and site-credits.md required in top level of content.